rafaello7/RubiksCubeSolver/README.md

     11      58202444
     12      476

-About 6% spaces can be reached with 8 moves or less.
+About 6% spaces can be reached using 8 moves or less.
 About 43% spaces using 9 moves or less, and about 97% of spaces using 10 moves or less.

 As mentioned, within the space each cube can be reached using 18 moves